List of TermsAccess

 Long-Term Care Facility: A place which is (1) licensed by the state; (2) provides skilled, intermediate, or custodial nursing care on an inpatient basis under the supervision of a physician; (3) keeps a daily medical record of each patient.

-Managed Care: Term used to describe the coordination of financing and provision of health care to produce high-quality health care for the lowest possible cost.
+Managed Care: Term used to describe the coordination of financing and provision of healthcare to produce high-quality healthcare for the lowest possible cost.
 A system that imposes control on the utilization of medical services and on the providers who renders the care.
 Managed care is provided through managed indemnity plans; Preferred Provider Organizations (PPOs), Exclusive Provider Organizations (EPOs), Health Maintenance Organizations (HMOs), or any other cost management environment.

 Medicare: Federally sponsored program under the Social Security Act that provides hospital benefits, supplementary medical care, and catastrophic coverage to persons 65 years of age and older and to some younger persons who are covered under Social Security benefits.

-Medicare-Approved Amount: Medicare has a fee schedule that list the dollar amount that Medicare considers to be the reasonable charge for the services provided by a doctor that Medicare approves for a covered service provided by a doctor is the lesser of the Medicare fee schedule amount for a particular service or the amount charged by the doctor.
+Medicare-Approved Amount: Medicare has a fee schedule that lists the dollar amount that Medicare considers to be the reasonable charge for the services provided by a doctor that Medicare approves for a covered service provided by a doctor is the lesser of the Medicare fee schedule amount for a particular service or the amount charged by the doctor.

 Medigap-Medicare Supplement Insurance: Medigap insurance is specifically designed to supplement Medicare's benefits and is regulated by federal and state law.
 It must be clearly identified as Medicare supplemental insurance and it must provide specific benefits that help fill the gaps in your Medicare coverage.
-Other kinds of insurance may help you with out-of- pocket health care costs but they do not qualify as Medigap plans.
+Other kinds of insurance may help you with out-of- pocket healthcare costs but they do not qualify as Medigap plans.

 Multi-specialty Group Practice: Independent physicians' group that is organized to contract with a managed care plan to provide medical services to enrollees.
 The physicians are not employees of the HMO, but are employed by the group practice.

 National Committee on Quality Assurance (NCQA): Private, voluntary organization for accrediting managed care.
 It assesses quality, credentialing utilization management, customer rights, preventive health services, and medical records.
-Developed the Health Plan Employer Data Set.

 Negotiated Fees: Managed care plans and providers mutually agree on set fees for each service.
 This negotiated rate is usually based on services defined by the Current Procedural Terminology (CPT) codes, generally at a discount from what the provider would usually charge.
 Providers cannot charge more than this fee.